“A tranquil organic farming estate near Chania, offering 3 self-catering apartments (for 2-4) with private pools and beautiful gardens”

-- Explore Chania, with its lovely Venetian-era fishing harbour ringed with cafes and tavernas.
-Check out the Archaeological Museum, housed in a former church, plus the romantic cobbled alleys lined with arty boutiques and a market selling local handicrafts
+- Explore Chania, with its lovely Venetian-era fishing harbour ringed with cafes, and its romantic cobbled alleys lined with arty boutiques and market stalls

 - Visit the monasteries on Akrotiri peninsula, 10km east of Chania.
-See the 17th-century Agia Triada with its terracotta cloistered courtyard and splendid church, the more sombre Gouvernetou, and the abandoned ruins of Katholiko, built into a craggy ravine
+See the 17th-century Agia Triada, the more sombre Gouvernetou, and the abandoned ruins of Katholiko

 - Spend a day on the beach.
-The nearest ones lie just 5km away, but for something really special, drive to Falasarna, on the west coast, or Elafonisi, on Crete’s southwest tip.
-Both beaches, despite being remote, do get busy in high season – try to arrive late afternoon, when the tour groups leave, and stay for sunset
+The nearest ones lie just 5km away, but for something really special, drive to Falasarna, on the west coast, or Elafonisi, on Crete’s southwest tip

-- Hike the length of the dramatic 18km limestone Samaria Gorge, descending from the White Mountains down to the village of Agia Roumeli on the south coast.
-Wear good hiking boots and take plenty of water
+- Hike the length of the dramatic 18km limestone Samaria Gorge, descending from the White Mountains down to the village of Agia Roumeli on the south coast

 - Go scuba diving with Blue Adventure Diving, based in Chania